If your child has earned income, there could be benefits to opening a Roth IRA in your child’s name.

 Another exception allows your child to withdraw up to $10,000 of earnings for a first-time home purchase without paying income tax or a penalty.
 But be sure to discuss this further with your tax consultant, Huber says.

 Keep in mind that your child will receive full control of the account once they are a legal adult, Huber says.
-You can surprise them with it when they turn 18, or use the account as a tool to teach them about saving and investing as they grow from child to teen to legal adult.
+You can surprise them with it when they turn 18 (or reach the legal adult age in your state) or use the account as a tool to teach them about saving and investing as they grow from child to teen to legal adult.

 “You give your child a head start by building their retirement early, or maybe your child taps some of the principal to pay for school or to start their own business,” he says.
-“Whatever’s decided, a Roth IRA is an excellent long-term tool with a lot of flexibility.”
+“Whatever’s decided, a Roth IRA can be an excellent long-term tool with a lot of flexibility.”